-Origin - 16th century
+Origin – 16th century ballet history

 It is known that ballet originated during the Renaissance in Italy.
 The first mention of the word “ballet” is attributed to the court dance teacher Domenico da Piacenza.
 It was he who first proposed to combine several dances into one, perform them with a solemn finale and call them ballet.